-During 2013, we received \$3.0 million for the early repayment of two loans with interest ranging from 8.5% to 9.0%.
-Also during 2013, we committed to fund three loans up to \$0.4 million each with interest at 12%.
-Two of these loans mature in September 2017 and one matures in December 2017.
-We also committed to fund three pre-development loans of \$0.3 million each to facilitate the site selection and pre-construction services for the future development of three memory care properties.
+During 2014, we received principal payments of \$0.1 million and we advanced principal of \$1.3 million under notes receivable.
+Subsequent to December 31, 2014, we advanced \$0.5 million of principal under notes receivable.
+During 2014, we committed to fund four pre-development loans of \$0.3 million each to facilitate the site selection and pre-construction costs for the future development of four memory care properties.
 The initial rate of each of these pre-development loans is 12%, increasing by 25 basis points per year.
-Each of these pre-development loans matured due to the acquisition of the land and the outstanding balance of \$0.5 million was capitalized under the development projects.
+One of these pre-development loans matured due to the acquisition of the land and the outstanding balance of \$0.3 million was reclassified to real estate under development during 2014.
+Also, during 2014, we committed to fund a \$0.5 million working capital loan to an existing operator with interest at 6.5% maturing in December 2019.
+Subsequent to December 31, 2014, we committed to fund a working capital loan of \$0.5 million to an existing operator with interest at 6.5% maturing in February 2019.